 Each faculty has its own additional steps which are required in order to take an elective course.
 The UvA has strict course registration periods, which you can find in this overview.

-In order to do an elective course you need to fulfill the entry requirements of the specific programme, therefore please check the entry requirements first.
-In case you fulfill the entry requirements, the Admissions Office will admit you based on your educational background as registered in DUO.
+To take an elective course, you need to fulfill the entry requirements of the specific programme.
+So please check the entry requirements first.
+The Admissions Office checks if you meet the entry requirements based on your educational background as registered in DUO.

 If you want to enrol in an elective course at the Faculty of Economics and Business, follow the procedure for course registration.